New MacKenzie Scott website details $14 billion in gifts - Local News 8

 Associated Press

-Philanthropist MacKenzie Scott says her donations have yielded more than $14 billion in funding for about 1,600 nonprofits since 2019, according to her long-awaited website Yield Giving, unveiled Wednesday night.
-Scott also announced that she plans to introduce an “open-call process” that allows nonprofits seeking donations from her to send information to her for evaluation.
-Scott, whose net worth Forbes currently estimates at $27 billion, has not given any interviews about her donations, opting to discuss her reasons in a handful of essays that she posted on Medium and now on Yield Giving.
+Philanthropist MacKenzie Scott says her donations have yielded more than $14 billion in funding for about 1,600 nonprofits since 2019, according to her long-awaited website called Yield Giving.
+Unveiled Wednesday night, the site also announced plans to introduce an “open-call process” that allows nonprofits seeking donations from Scott to send information to her for evaluation.
+Scott has not given any interviews about her donations, opting to discuss her reasons in a handful of essays that she posted on Medium and now on Yield Giving.
+The website includes a database of all of the gifts she’s made, some of which have not previously been disclosed.